cereneo-foundation/gaitalytics/README.md

 # Gaitalytics

 <img src="https://github.com/cereneo-foundation/gaitalytics/blob/6d88443708bab2dbe300534bd52262d973397bcb/resources/logos/Gaitalytics_noBackground.png" alt="Gaitalytics logo" width="200"/>

 This Python package provides a comprehensive set of tools and advanced algorithms for analyzing 3D motion capture data.
 It is specifically designed to process gait data stored in c3d format.
 Prior to utilizing the features of gaitalytics, it is necessary to perform data labeling, modeling, and filtering procedures.

 The library's versatility allows it to be adaptable to various marker sets and modeling algorithms, offering high configurability.

+> **Note**
+> Current pre-release is only tested with data acquired with Motek Caren, HBM2 Lower Body Trunk and PIG.

 ## Functionalities